 Approach: The Committee has developed a data collection plan that identifies the priority species (and associated data needed to be collected) for the state, interstate and federal entities as well as establishes sampling target levels for biological data.
-The plan provides guidance to the states.
-And the Committee has developed a feedback mechanism to the SEDAR process regarding the adequacy of the level of biological sampling.
+The plan provides guidance to the states and the Committee has developed a feedback mechanism to the SEDAR process regarding the adequacy of the level of biological sampling.
 This task will be accomplished by meetings, telephone and mail.

-Resources: Meeting costs, mail costs, telephone costs, and staff time biological sampling annual plan, and provide recommendations to
+Resources: Meeting costs, mail costs, telephone costs, and staff time sampling targets to determine what changes might be necessary if funding is obtained for future sampling seasons.